Operation Blue Roof sign-up for hurricane remains open

 The U.S. Army Corps of Engineers has extended the Blue Roof program deadline through Oct.
-24, 2020 for the Allen, Beauregard, Vernon, Jefferson Davis, Calcasieu and Cameron parishes for residences damaged by Hurricane Laura.
-(Video by Dr. Michael Izard-Carroll and Ferdinand Detres, U.S. Army Corps of Engineers Public Affairs)
+24, 2020 for the Allen, Beauregard, Vernon, Jefferson Davis, Calcasieu and Cameron parishes for damaged residences (Recording by Dr. Michael Izard-Carroll and Ferdinand Detres, U.S. Army Corps of Engineers Public Affairs)

 |Date Taken: